Optimizing Genetic Testing Prior Authorization in Georgia

 • Hereditary cancer panels (e.g., BRCA1/2, Lynch Syndrome)

-• Pharmacogenomics (PGx) for medication selection
+• Pharmacogenomics (PGx) testing

-• Rare disease diagnostics and whole exome sequencing
+• Whole exome and whole genome sequencing

-• Cardiomyopathy and arrhythmia genetic panels
+• Cardiomyopathy and arrhythmia panels

-• Neurological disorder genetic panels
+• Neurological disorder panels

-State-Level Considerations for Genetic Testing PA in Georgia
+Navigating RBMs for Genetic Testing PA in Georgia

 Frequently asked questions